mate-academy/react_goods-selector/README.md

 1. The selected good should be highlighted in the list (add CSS class with a background)
 1. Add a button `Select` next to each good in the list
 1. When you press the `Select` button the good becomes selected
-1. Don't show the button next to the selected good
+1. Don't show the `Select` button next to the selected good
 1. When the good is selected, the `Select` button should be displayed as `Remove`
 1. When you press the `Remove` button the good becomes unselected
 1. You can select another good by pressing its `Select` button